Spring Hill College

-Spring Hill College is a private Jesuit college in Mobile, Alabama.
-It was founded in 1830 by Bishop Michael Portier of Mobile.
-Along with being the oldest private college or university in the state of Alabama, it was the first Catholic college in the South, is the fifth-oldest Catholic college in the United States, and is the third-oldest member of the Association of Jesuit Colleges and Universities.
+Spring Hill College is a private Jesuit college in Mobile, Alabama, United States.
+It was founded in 1830 by Michael Portier, Bishop of Mobile.
+Along with being the oldest private college or university in the state of Alabama, it was the first Catholic college in the Deep South, is the fifth-oldest Catholic college in the United States, and is the third-oldest member of the Association of Jesuit Colleges and Universities.